The Man from the Train: Summary

-Bill James noted that nationwide from 1890 to 1912 there was an average of eight murdered families per year, most of which do not share the characteristics reported in media for the crimes attributed to Mueller.
+Bill James noted how, nationwide from 1890 to 1912, there were on average eight families murdered per year, most of which do not share the characteristics reported in media for the crimes attributed to Mueller.
 Furthermore, crimes with the collection of 30 traits listed above stopped abruptly after 1912.
-A statistician in his baseball work, James contends it is more likely the crimes fitting the Mueller profile are connected than not due to the idiosyncratic characteristics.
-A lack of such crimes anywhere in the nation for about a year in 1908 led the Jameses to speculate that the killer was apprehended and imprisoned for a minor crime.
+A statistician in his baseball work, James contends it is more likely the crimes fitting the Mueller profile are connected than not because of the idiosyncratic characteristics.
+A lack of such crimes anywhere in the nation for about a year in 1908 lead the Jameses to speculate the killer was apprehended and imprisoned for a minor crime.

-The Jameses describe themselves as feeling certain that Mueller committed 14 family murders totaling 59 victims, and less certain to varying degrees of his involvement in another 25 family murders totaling an additional 94 victims.
+The authors describe themselves as feeling certain Mueller committed 14 family murders totaling 59 victims.
+They are less certain, to varying degrees, of his involvement in 25 further such murders totaling an additional 95 victims.
 If accurate, these totals would place Mueller/The Man from The Train either just behind or ahead of Samuel Little, the American serial killer with the most confirmed victims, who was convicted of 60 murders and claimed 93.

-The authors also suggest that Mueller may have been responsible for the 1922 Hinterkaifeck murders in Germany.
-The murders bear some similarities to the U.S. crimes, including the slaughter of an entire family in their isolated home, the bodies being moved after the killings, a young girl among the victims, use of the blunt edge of a farm tool as a weapon (a mattock), and the apparent absence of robbery as a motive.
-The authors suspect that Mueller, described as a German immigrant in contemporary media, might have departed the US for his homeland after private investigators and journalists began to notice and publicize patterns in family murders across state lines.
-Due in part to improved communication technology and advances in police science, observers increasingly noted similarities between the crimes.
+Improved communication technology and advances in police science allowed observers increasingly to note similarities among crimes occurring in different locations.
 Nationwide attention came following the brazen 1911 murder of two families in a single night in Colorado Springs, Colorado, and a similar family murder weeks afterward a few hundred miles away in neighboring Kansas.
-By the 1912 Villisca murders, it was widely suspected a single traveling assailant might be to blame (though the term "serial killer" was not used until decades later).
+By the 1912 Villisca murders, it was widely suspected that a single traveling assailant might be to blame (though the term "serial killer" was not used until decades later).

+The authors also suggest Mueller may have been responsible for the unsolved 1922 Hinterkaifeck murders in Germany.
+The murders bear some similarities to the U.S. crimes, including the slaughter of an entire family in their isolated home, the bodies' being moved after the killings, a young girl among the victims, use of the blunt edge of a farm tool (a mattock) as a weapon, and the apparent absence of robbery as a motive.
+The authors suspect that Mueller, described as a German immigrant in contemporary media, may have departed the US for his homeland after private investigators and journalists began to notice and publicize patterns in the American crimes.